thanhnguyen2187/islet/site/content/posts/unstructured-ish-docx-parsing.md

 ```

 I envisioned myself going through the path of converting XML to JSON, and
-thought that I would need a query language.
-And then I realized I can just query
+thought that I would need a query language as the data would be complex.
+Then I
+realized the complexity of the data is there, no matter what I do.
+A more
+straightforward way is to work with the XML, and the query language to use is
-the XML myself using `xpath` [^xpath-js].
+`xpath` [^xpath-js].

-## A rudimentary parser
+## Turning unstructured data into structured data

+We get closer to the finish line having the XML file and XPath to check the
-Taking a closer look at a DOCX file, I found out that I can split the file into
+structure/content.
+Explore the XML content in more details, I found out that I
-nodes groups corresponding to the articles.
+can split the file into nodes groups corresponding to the articles.

 ```ts
 const _xpath = xpath.useNamespaces({